Interpreter in Microsoft Teams meetings

 -

-Interpretation of people’s names and genders may be inaccurate.
+Interpretation of people’s names, genders, or technical terms may be inaccurate.

 FAQ